 What makes the Construction Industry so susceptible to legal disputes?

-What else exposes Concrete Contractors to being sued?
+What else exposes Concrete Contractors?

 Moving, mixing, and pouring concrete all carry the risk of causing damage to property or people.
-Unbalanced loads, faulty equipment and vehicles, and inattentive employees are just some of the common causes of incidents resulting in legal action.
+Furthermore, unbalanced loads, faulty equipment and vehicles, and inattentive employees are just some of the common causes of incidents resulting in legal action.
 And the consequences of faulty workmanship can come back to bite you years down the line.

 Where can you get best buy Contractors Liability insurance?